jyoung4242/Pong-HathoraPeasy/readme.md

 [![Twitter URL](https://img.shields.io/twitter/url/https/twitter.com/bukotsunikki.svg?style=social&label=Follow%20%40jyoung424242)](https://twitter.com/jyoung424242)

+Penned by: Justin Young

 <h1 align="center">Tutorial for Hathora Back End/Peasy-UI Front End</h1>

 # :wave: Introduction to the tutorial

 This tutorial was penned to provide a simple example of how the Hathora framework can be utilized to quickly create a multiplayer backend game server.
 With that, this tutorial showcases Peasy-UI framework to create a custom UI for the clients to connect to that server.
 The game being created for this example is a simple Pong game.
 This tutorial uses a state machine, simple physics and collision detection/resolution, and game state.
 The game state will be bound to UI components via Peasy-UI.
+Pong was selected as the game due to its tight scoping for scale,  however, we get to exercise some great game dev concepts even with this limited scope that can be applied to larger scoped projects!

 ## :clipboard: Table of Contents (Links)